kaiser-data/movie_web_app/README.md

 - **User Management**:
   - Add new users.
-  - View a list of all users.
+  - View a list of all registered users.
   - Delete users.

 - **Movie Management**:
   - Add movies to a user's favorites using the OMDb API.
   - View a user's favorite movies.
-  - Update movie details manually or via the API.
+  - Update movie details manually or via API-provided data.
   - Delete movies from a user's favorites.

 - **Error Handling**:
   - Graceful handling of HTTP errors (404, 500).
-  - Informative error messages for invalid inputs or API failures.
+  - Informative error messages for invalid inputs, API failures, or database issues.

 - **Data Persistence**:
   - Uses SQLite for storing user and movie data.